 DIALOGUE & INTROSPECTION THROUGH INTIMACY & PERSPECTIVE

-Within this dialogue, the way we perceive the world, the way we create our stories and the way we interact with others is a mirror to the way we see ourselves.
-Through my photos I seek to inspire introspection and awareness.
+Within this dialogue, the way we perceive the world, the way we create our stories, and the way we interact with others is a mirror to the way we see ourselves.
+Through my photos, I seek to inspire introspection and awareness.
 The images are visual guidelines that lead to a place where the viewer can connect with its inner self.
 The simplicity and seemingly emptiness found in nature has a powerful purpose, it creates a place for us.
-It is an invitation for symbiosis.
+It is an invitation to symbiosis.
 We are part of Nature.
 We are Nature.
 Just like Nature is within us, it is us.

 The stories we create have a complicated origin.
 We each have a unique perspective through which we interpret and process information.
 This lens stems from a combination of beliefs and lived personal and public experiences.
 We each see and experience differently.
 In my photos, I purposely take the context out so that those perspectives are brought to the surface, forcing us to acknowledge the subjectivity of reality.
 Through my images, I seek to illustrate how something so visual can becomes something so interpretative.
-What is reality for one is an illusion for another.
+What is a reality for one is an illusion for another.

 When I photograph wildlife, I don’t hide from them.
 I want them to see me.
 Through my photos, I seek to create totems.
 My goal is to capture their inner spirit, their energy.
 I want to acknowledge and celebrate a creature that has successfully carved itself a niche in the tree of evolution.
 I want to connect with them in the same manner that a student looks up to his teacher.
 I want to look into their eyes and I want them to look into mine.
 There is so much for me, for us, to learn from them.
-When I press the shutter, there is isn’t me, the human, and it, the wild animal, rather there is Us.
-Two creatures sharing this space, breathing the same air, doing what we can to survive and protect the ones we care and love.
+When I press the shutter, there isn’t me, the human, and it, the wild animal, rather there is Us.
+Two creatures sharing this space, breathing the same air, doing what we can to survive and protect the ones we care for and love.